Questions about cruising to Antarctica: Updated 01.01.2018

 I suffer motion sickness too, Devon, especially at sea.
 So I was relieved that our passage from Ushuaia to the Antarctic Peninsula was a calm one.
 It could just have easily been stormy.
 Which is to say that seas are unpredictable, but the journey is worth it.

 We had stormy seas near the Chilean fjords that knocked me out of commission for a day.
 And later on in the cruise, on the way to South Georgia, I missed dinner due to motion sickness.
 But that one was my own fault.
 When the seas are bouncy, I know that using my eyes to read or write can bring on seasickness.
 I had spent the afternoon at Seabourn Square (the ship’s lounge area) coloring pages from my book.
-Sure enough, I spent the evening eating crackers, sipping ginger ale and sleeping—my greatest seasick symptom, besides queasiness, is a huge need to sleep.
+Sure enough, after taking a dose of Meclizine, I spent the evening eating crackers, sipping ginger ale and sleeping—my greatest seasick symptom, besides queasiness, is a huge need to sleep.

 After that, I was more vigilant about following this protocol (check with your doctor to create your seasick checklist):